Why these parents say the GizmoWatch is a great smartwatch for kids

 Smartwatches with GPS trackers offer parents peace of mind

-“Find my Device we use all the time.
+“We use Find My Device all the time.
 It’s an essential feature,” Pastore says.

-For parents with no time to figure out how these things work, Common Sense media says the GizmoWatch 2 was its pick for the best GPS tracker and the easiest to use.
-From the start, you can open the parent app to track your child’s location, activate SOS calling, QuickDial and Auto Answer features.
+For parents with no time to figure out how these things work, the Gizmo Watch 3 provides excellent GPS tracking.
+From the start, you can open the parent app to track your child’s location and activate SOS calling, QuickDial and Auto Answer features.
 Plus, with geofencing, you can draw a border around an area your child is permitted to go—such as a neighborhood—and get a notification when they’ve gone outside that boundary.

-Pastore uses the “Find my Kid” and “Find my Device” options, too.
+Pastore uses the “Find My Kid” and “Find My Device” options, too.

 “He comes home and takes it off in his room,” Pastore says.
 If his son forgets where he put it, Pastore opens the app, taps Find My Device, and the watch beeps.

-‘Find My Device We Use All The Time.
+‘We Use Find My Device All The Time.
 It’s An Essential Feature.’
-By Ray Pastore | Gizmowatch
+By Ray Pastore | Gizmo Watch

 Help kids build healthy habits